 • Place the skillet in the oven and roast for 20 to 25 minutes.
 Until the radishes are firm but tender.
 An overhead photo of radishes roasting in a skillet.

 • Remove from the oven.
-Add ½ tablespoon of butter if using.
+Add 1/2 tablespoon of butter if using.
 Toss the radishes with the butter until it melts.
-Add the greens, if using, and toss them around to wilt (if needed pop the skillet back in the oven for a 3 to 5 minutes.)
+Add the greens, if using, and toss them around to wilt (if needed, pop the skillet back in the oven for 3 to 5 minutes).
 Sprinkle 1 tablespoon of lemon juice over the radishes and finish with minced chives.
 Toss everything together.
-Taste and add more lemon juice, salt or Aleppo pepper to your suit your tastes.
+Taste and adjust seasoning to suit your tastes.
 Serve.An overhead photo of roasted radishes with their greens in a skillet.

 Ways to Serve Roasted Radishes